home sort-asc sort-desc sort square-o search plus minus caret-up quotes-left quotes-right angle-left angle-right

 The English Language Proficiency Assessments for California (ELPAC) system is used to determine and monitor the progress of the English language proficiency for students whose primary language is not English.
 The ELPAC is aligned with the 2012 California English Language Development Standards and assesses four domains: listening, speaking, reading, and writing.

-Visit the California Department of Education’s English Language Proficiency Assessments for California (ELPAC) web page or the ELPAC.org website for more information about the ELPAC.
+Visit the California Department of Education’s English Language Proficiency Assessments for California (ELPAC) web page or the CAASPP and ELPAC website for more information about the ELPAC.

 Initial ELPAC